 How can I control how much data Netflix uses?

-Watching TV shows or movies on Netflix uses about 1 GB of data per hour for standard definition video, and up to 3 GB per hour for each stream of HD video.
+Watching TV shows or movies on Netflix uses about 1 GB of data per hour for each stream of standard definition video, and up to 3 GB per hour for each stream of HD video.
 Downloading titles to your iOS or Android device consumes a similar amount of bandwidth as streaming.
-Data usage can create headaches for Netflix members that have a monthly bandwidth or data cap on their Internet service.
-Below, you'll find a couple of ways to reduce the amount of data Netflix uses, without having to resort to drastic measures (like actually watching less Netflix).
+Data usage can create headaches for Netflix members who have a monthly bandwidth or data cap on their Internet service.
+Below, you'll find a few ways to reduce the amount of data Netflix uses, without having to resort to drastic measures (like watching less Netflix).

 Adjust your data usage settings

 Adjusting the data usage settings for your account is the easiest way to reduce the amount of bandwidth used while watching Netflix.
-There are 4 data usage settings to choose from.
+There are four data usage settings to choose from.
 Each estimate below is per stream:

-- Auto (adjusts itself automatically to deliver the highest possible quality, based on your current internet connection speed)
+- Auto (Adjusts automatically to deliver the highest possible quality, based on your current Internet connection speed)

-To select a setting that works best for your Internet plan, navigate to Your Account and click Playback settings in the My Profile section.
-It can take up to 8 hours for these changes to take effect, and restricting data usage may affect video quality while watching Netflix.
+To select a setting that works best for your Internet plan, navigate to the Your Account page and select Playback settings in the My Profile section.
+It can take up to 8 hours for these changes to take effect, and restricting data usage may affect video quality.